BhavyeMathur/goopylib-v1/README.md

 app using the goopylib library that would automatically do all this work for you!

 Goopylib is compatible with auto-py-to-exe which means you can easily convert any program into a .exe file and mail it to anyone to use.
-Now mind you, this was made with an older version of Goopylib so it did not contain lots of animations and visual feedback, but here is a screenshot anyways:
+Now mind you, this was made with an older version of goopylib so it did not contain lots of animations and visual feedback, but here is a screenshot anyways:

 ![Activity Selection App Screenshot](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Examples/ActivtySelectionApp.png)